adumont/AlexForth6809/docs/day02/README.md

 ## Recap

-We have added to our Forth the ability to define new high level word using other Forth words.
+We have added to our FORTH the ability to define new high level word using other FORTH words.
 For that we have needed:

 - A new stack, called the Return Stack
-- A couple of primitived, COLON (aka ENTER) and SEMI (aka EXIT), that take care of the `IP` register, so we can follow the Forth thread through the definition of the colon defined words.
+- A couple of primitived, COLON (aka ENTER) and SEMI (aka EXIT), that take care of the `IP` register, so we can follow the FORTH thread through the definition of the colon defined words.
 - We've seen how we (manually) layout colon defined words in our dictionary.